Propagation of chaos in Fisher information: Introduction

 where $c_{1}>c_{2}$ and $\displaystyle I_{t}^{k}\coloneqq \sum_{i=1}^{k} \int \mu_{t}^{k,N} \norm{\nabla_{v_{i}} \log \frac{\mu_{t}^{k,N}}{\mu_{t}^{\otimes k}}}^{2} $.
 By using a change of variable, it is then possible to obtain a system of the form

 This approach has been used to treat the case of non constant diffusion coefficient by the authors in \cite{article_diffusion}, by using a new (in the context of propagation of chaos) decomposition of the Fisher Information, and it seems that a better understanding of $I_{t}^{k}$ could yield new results.
 A striking point in the change of variable in \cite{Vortex} is that it does not rely on any property of the Fisher information apart its positivity.
 In fact, little is known about $I_{t}^{k}$ and propagation of chaos in Fisher Information is very difficult to prove.
 To the best of our knowledge, very few papers consider propagation of chaos in Fisher information.
 In \cite{Hauray_Mischler}, it is proved that Fisher Information propagation of chaos is stronger than its entropic counterpart, but up to our reading no criterion to prove the Fisher propagation of chaos is given.
+For a quantitative version it can be established through a logarithmic Sobolev inequality for $\mu_t$ to control the entropy, and the $W_2$-distance.
+Note also that \cite{chewi} proves the static propagation of chaos (without sharp rates) in Fisher information, which is far simpler as the measures are in this case explicit.
 The present article fills that gap in the literature.
-It also opens further developments that we will consider in the near future: singular interaction kernels, the uniform in time case, non constant diffusion...
+It also opens further developments that we will consider in the near future: singular interaction kernels (recall that it has been established for entropy with sharp rate in \cite{Vortex}, the uniform in time case, non constant diffusion...
 We hope also that it can lead to an alternative approach to the monotonicity of the Fisher information in the Landau or Boltzmann equation, using this monotonicity for the particle system and then the propagation of chaos in Fisher information.
+Note finally that propagation of chaos brings new information wrt the one for entropy: it is well known that Fisher information controls difference of the scores $\log \mu_t^{k,N} -\log \mu_t^{\otimes k}$ (which may also be seen as an $H^1$ type control) and is far more sensible on the oscillation of the potentials -- consider on the torus $\mu_n= (1+\sin(nx)/n^{1/2})dx$ for which $H(\mu_n|dx)\to0$ whereas $I(\mu_n|dx)\to\infty$--.

 One of our crucial tool is a new Lemma for estimating the Fisher Information between two diffusion processes with smooth drifts and constant noise and adapting Lacker's method (in the case of smooth interaction) we obtain a system of differential inequalities of the form